25 Epic Places to Visit in Ontario in Winter (2026)

 For central places to stay in Toronto’s downtown, read my post on the Best Hotels near Union Station.

-Algonquin Park is open all winter, although hours for facilities may vary between November and March.
-There are 8 different trails open in Algonquin during the winter months.
+Algonquin covers 7,000 square kms of forests, lakes and trails.
+Its a haven for wildlife.
+Algonquin Park is open all winter, although there are only 8 different hiking trails open in the winter months.

-Read my post on the best places to stay near Algonquin Park year-round.
+Read my post on the best places to stay near Algonquin Park year-round (includes Huntsville and nearby areas.)

 I lived in Thunder Bay for one year and it happened to be the worst winter they’d had in 30 years!
 My car battery died more than once, and sometimes kids weren’t allowed to be outside for more than 10 minutes at a time to prevent frostbite.
 Bring an extra car battery, and lots of warm winter clothing if you head to Thunder Bay in the winter.

-Pro Tip: While you’re in Thunder Bay, don’t forget to try a Persian (a local pastry) which is a strawberry flavoured donut.
+- Don’t forget to try a Persian (a local pastry) which is a strawberry-flavoured donut.
 Enjoy with a cup of coffee or tea, perfect way to warm up during a Thunder Bay winter!

 Good to Know: Parking downtown Bracebridge can fill up quickly during the festival, but there are shuttles offered throughout the day between 9am and 6:30pm to bring people to the heart of town where the festival is held.
 Shuttle information can be found on their website here.

-Wärme Sauna is the perfect few hour escape for couples in the GTA.
-Located on a private farm outside of a small town, Wärme Sauna has outdoor hot tub, massage table and sauna.
+- Spending a day or evening at Wärme Sauna, the perfect winter escape for couples (adults only).
+Located on a private farm outside of a Tottenham, Wärme Sauna has outdoor hot tub, massage table and sauna!

-While you’re in Tottenham, eat a hearty breakfast at the Cedar Kitchen, or get a glimpse of the 1920s heritage steam train, South Simcoe Railway which has been used in movies and TV shows.
+- Get a glimpse of the 1920s heritage steam train, South Simcoe Railway, which has been used in movies and TV shows.

 Winter is the perfect time to stay in a cabin.
 I love the rustic house being warmed by the fire, and the snow falling outside.